anan44/it-starts-with-clojure/materials/1-first-things-first/2-installation.md

 The official instructions are available [here](https://brew.sh).

-But really the only thing oyu need to do is to execute this:
+But really the only thing you need to do is to execute this:

 ```sh
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-That being done you have brew installed ony your Mac.
+That being done you have brew installed on your Mac.

 ### Install Java 1.8 on Mac